teriyakichild/zabbix_url_monitor/README.md

     * [<i></i>Development](#development)
     * [<i></i>Authors](#authors)

 url_monitor
 ==========

-It's a Zabbix plugin in Python that creates low level discovery items to monitor items/metrics in a JSON API.
+This is a Zabbix plugin that creates items in Zabbix based off elements returned from an API.
+Isomg JSON paths from an API the Zabbix items can be used for monitoring the status of a REST resource.
 It supports multiple requests auth backends including oauth, basicauth, or your own custom requests auth  plugins.
 This plugin also reports metrics as items using the Zabbix_sender method supporting custom item key formats.

 Simple Installation
 ------------------